-Column Warning Message A2A A2B A3B 2 A warning will be written to the final report when column A2A, A2B, A3A, or A3B contain either a zero, 'M' or 'NA'.
-A2C B3 A warning will be written to the final report when column A2C (increase in LEA/ESA allocations for Section 611 of IDEA) is less than or equal to 0 and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0.
-B2 A warning will be written to the final report when 'M' or 'NA' is the value for column B2 (specify the determination under 34 CFR§300.600(a)(2) that controls whether the LEA may be able to reduce MOE).
-B2 B3 A warning will be written to the final report when column B2 (specify the determination under 34 CFR §300.600(a)(2) that controls whether the LEA may be able to reduce MOE) not equal '1' and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0. В3 A warning shall be written to the final report when M is the value for column B3 (Reduction of local and/or State funds pursuant to Section 613(a)(2)(C) by the LEA/ESA).
+Column Warning Message A2A A2B A3B 2 A warning will be written to the final report when column A2A, A2B, or A3B contain either a zero or 'NA'.
+A2A A2B A3B 2 A warning will be written to the final report when column A2A, A2B, or A3B contain an M. A2C B3 A warning will be written to the final report when column A2C (increase in LEA/ESA allocations for Section 611 of IDEA) is less than or equal to 0 and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0.
+B2 A warning will be written to the final report when 'NA' is the value for column B2 (specify the determination under 34 CFR§300.600(a)(2) that controls whether the LEA may be able to reduce MOE).
+B2 A warning will be written to the final report when 'M' is the value for column B2 (specify the determination under 34 CFR§300.600(a)(2) that controls whether the LEA may be able to reduce MOE).
+B2 B3 A warning will be written to the final report when column B2 (specify the determination under 34 CFR §300.600(a)(2) that controls whether the LEA may be able to reduce MOE) not equal '1' and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0.
+B3 A warning shall be written to the final report when M is the value for column B3 (Reduction of local and/or State funds pursuant to Section 613(a)(2)(C) by the LEA/ESA).
 B3 C3B A warning shall be written to the final report when column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than zero and C3B (Amount reserved for voluntary CEIS) is greater than zero.
 B4 A warning will be written to the final report when the percent available reduction taken by the LEA/ESA (B4) is greater than 100%.
 B5 A warning will be written to the final report when 'M' is the value for column B5 (Did the State determine whether the LEA/ESA met the MOE compliance standard in [the reference year]?).
 B5 B6 A warning will be written to the final report when column B5 (Did the State determine whether the LEA/ESA met the MOE compliance standard in [the reference year]?) is Yes and column B6 (Did the LEA/ESA meet the MOE compliance standard in [the reference year]?) is 'M' or 'NA'.
-B5 B6 B7 B8 A warning will be written to the final report when column B5 (Did the State determine whether the LEA/ESA met the MOE compliance standard in [the reference year]?) is No, 'M' or 'NA' and columns B6 (Did the LEA/ESA meet the MOE compliance standard in [the reference year]?), B7 (By the date of this data submission, did the State return non-Federal funds to the Department based on the failure of the LEA/ESA to meet the MOE compliance standard in [the reference year]?) and B8 (What amount of non-Federal funds did the State return to the Department based on the failure of the LEA/ESA to meet the MOE compliance standard in [the reference year]?) are not all 'M' or 'NA' B6 A warning will be written to the final report when 'M' is the value for column B6 (Did the LEA/ESA meet the MOE compliance standard in [the reference year]?).
+B5 A warning will be written to the final report when column B5 (Did the State determine whether the LEA/ESA met the MOE compliance standard in [the

-2 The Warning "A3B = 0, NA or M" is applicable only to the 50 states, the District of Columbia and Puerto Rico.
+$^{^2}$ The Warnings "A3B = 0 or NA" and "A3B = M" are applicable only to the 50 states, the District of Columbia and Puerto Rico.